"We’re a diverse team with a shared passion for creating positive change in the lives of young people.”

 The executive team is responsible for the day-to-day management of all yourtown operations.
 They develop, implement and monitor activities to ensure we really are transforming young lives and strengthening communities.

-Since being appointed to her current position she has directed significant company growth, including an operating budget increase of more than $40 million, a client increase of more than 100% and a greatly enhanced advocacy platform for those experiencing social exclusion.
+Since being appointed to her current position she has directed significant company growth, including an operating budget increase of more than $40 million, a client increase of more than 100%, a greatly enhanced advocacy platform for those experiencing social exclusion, and an organisational name change.
 Tracy has frequently addressed Government enquiries into the welfare of Australian youth.

-Tracy is a graduate of the Harvard Business School General Management Program and a Fellow of the Institute of Managers and Leaders (IML).
-She holds a number of Board positions including Lasallian Mission Council for ANZPPNG, Cannon Hill Anglican College and Tactical Global Management and has been an executive advisor to the QUT – Executive MBA program for eight years.
+Tracy is an Affiliated Member of the De La Salle Institute, a graduate of the Harvard Business School General Management Program, and a Fellow of the Institute of Managers and Leaders (IML).
+She holds a number of for profit and non-profit Board positions, and is an executive advisor to the QUT – Executive MBA program.

 Tracey started at yourtown in 2013.
 She leads the development and implementation of all brand management and fundraising growth strategies for the organisation, including: Corporate partnerships, Donor and yourtown luxury Art Unions.
 Her more than 20 years in marketing and communications includes roles at: Fairfax Media, Mercedes-Benz (Daimler Chrysler), BMW, MINI, Lamborghini and Cartier.
 Her memberships have included the Gold Coast Motors Events Co Marketing Communications Committee and Brisbane Lions AFL Marketing Communications Committee.
 She has also worked with the Uniting HealthCare/The Wesley Hospital and Research Institute and McDonalds Australia (Ronald McDonald House Charities).